VeyselSahn/shorten_link_app/README.md

   - network side , dio

 Shorten Api Service gave certificate error , when i used my phone internet.
-İf you will face the same problem , I can try to solve if you tell me
+İf you will face the same problem , I can try to solve if you tell me or you can use my service

-Veysel Sahin

---Update

-Ne yaptığımı anlatmayı unuttum.

 --Ui